sarnaizgarcia/my_wildfire_bot/README.md

 # my_wildfire_bot

 Technical test that consists on creating a bot that determinates origin date of wildfires.
+This repository is a REST API that corresponds to the backend.

 To run the app, you will need to: